 The most common cause of sneezing in cats is an upper respiratory infection.
 Feline upper respiratory infections can develop from a single agent or can be a mixed infection as well.
-The most commonly involved agents are feline herpes virus (FHV-1), feline calici virus (FCV), and the bacterial agents Bordetellabrochiseptica, Chlamydophilafelis, and Mycoplasma.
+The most commonly involved agents are feline herpes virus (FHV-1), feline calici virus (FCV), feline cystitis, and the bacterial agents Bordetellabrochiseptica, Chlamydophilafelis, and Mycoplasma.
 FHV-1 and FCV are responsible for 90 percent of feline upper respiratory infections.
 The disease is normally spread from infected secretions, either airborne or through shared objects among affected cats.

 The common clinical signs of an upper respiratory infection seen in cats are sneezing, nasal discharge, runny eyes, cough, oral or nasal ulcers, and fever.
-A tentative diagnosis is often made from the clinical signs (sneezing or runny eyes) and history (recently adopted from a shelter, recent stressful event, exposure to other outdoor cats).
+A tentative diagnosis is often made from the feline clinical signs (sneezing or runny eyes) and history (recently adopted from a shelter, recent stressful event, exposure to other outdoor cats).
 Specific tests involving conjunctival scrapings, oral swabs, and samples from the trachea can be used to identify the organisms.
 More serious conditions, such as pneumonia and other generalized signs, can occur with complicated infections.
 Chest X-rays may need to be done if pneumonia is suspected in a cat.

 Most upper respiratory infections will run their course and be resolved after 7-10 days, regardless of treatment.
 Even though 90 percent of these cases are viral in origin, many cats are still placed on antibiotics to prevent secondary bacterial infections.
 More serious infections can cause loss of appetite, lethargy, or fever, and these patients may need to be hospitalized to receive fluids and intravenous medications.